keithbro/toy-robot/README.md

     $ ruby -I lib bin/toy-robot-cli

-Once started you will see:
+Sample CLI output will be:

     Robot is ready to accept commands, type EXIT to exit.
     PLACE 2,3,NORTH